Pleasantly proven wrong by people power

 For the past month, Greenpeace activists across the country have been doing local KFC visits and mobilizing store managers to take part in the campaign to save the Sumatran tiger – and weve had a great response.

 We had meaningful, informative conversations with local KFC store managers nationwide!
 We gave personal appeals, told managers why we are so concerned, handed over our report exposing KFC, and asked them to let senior management know our concerns.
 One manager was so shocked and upset that he closed for the day!

 On my end, Ive been on the phone to Greenpeace lead activists across the USA, talking with them about how best to take our concerns right to the source.
-I spoke to one hundred inspiring people throughout the country who voiced their disgust and individually went to their local stores demanding that KFC end its relationship with suppliers who rely on rainforest clearance, including the infamous Asia Pulp & Paper (APP)
+I spoke to one hundred inspiring people throughout the country who voiced their disgust and individually went to their local stores demanding that KFC end its relationship with suppliers who rely on rainforest clearance, including the infamous Asia Pulp & Paper (APP) in Indonesia.

 I remember being in a briefing with my teammates learning about the destruction of Indonesias natural wonders .
 Not only did I feel overwhelmed by the sheer size of the problem, but I didnt believe many people would care enough to go out and take action.
 Wrong.
 Ive been totally empowered by the vast number of people who did exactly this!
 Its been refreshing chatting to people that want to talk about why they feel the need to protect the rainforest and its inhabitants, people that were happy to take 30 minutes out of their day to do this.